Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, I decided to remove “All devices” from the assignment and added “All Users” instead.

-Please Note: When using AutoPatch, there is a “slight” change that you could also stumble upon the same issue.
-As shown below: The “BusinessReadyUpdatesOnly” is configured to all
+Please Note: When using AutoPatch, there is a “slight” change that could cause the same issue.
+As shown below, the “BusinessReadyUpdatesOnly” is configured for all.

 3. Fixing it manually?